leoguerrera/leoguerrera/README.md

 Supply Chain professional with 9+ years in Logistics and Operations, transitioning into Data Analytics.

-I build dashboards and data analysis focused on operational decisions — inventory, freight, sales and returns.
+I build dashboards and data analysis focused on operational decisions: inventory, freight, sales and returns.

 ---